 Education, Training, & Certification

 - Education: No degree is required to become an animal photographer, but many successful photographers hold a college degree in photography or photojournalism.
-It is also entirely possible to major in an unrelated area and includes some photography classes as part of the educational experience.
+It is also entirely possible to major in an unrelated area and include some photography classes as part of the educational experience.

 - Training and experience: The most important thing for aspiring photographers is to gain training experience from those who are experienced in the art of photography, whether this comes from taking formal classes or an apprenticeship with a mentor.
 Photography is a very technical art, and there are many items of equipment that must be mastered, not to mention the considerations that go into capturing the right shot of an animal that may or may not be a cooperative subject.